Curuguaty

 Curuguaty (/es/; originally called Villa de San Isidro Labrador de los Reyes Católicos de Curuguaty) is a city and a district in the Canindeyú Department of Paraguay, that was the 4th and last capital of Paraguay during the Paraguayan War in 1869–1870.

 Toponymy

-The meaning of the word “Curuguaty” is “place of the Curugua”, curugua (Latin: Cucurbita odorifera) being a plant very common in the area.
+The meaning of the word Curuguaty is “place of the Curugua”, curugua (Latin: Cucurbita odorifera) being a plant very common in the area.

 Geography

 Canindeyú Department has a richness in flora and is surrounded by the Mbaracayú Mountains, which have an average altitude of 400 meters above ocean level.
 It is possible, in this place, to appreciate the biological diversity of the Atlantic Forest, Spanish: Mata atlántica.

 Climate

 In summer, the temperature reaches 39 °C and in winter drops to 0 °C. The average in the entire department is 21 °C. The precipitations are very frequent and abundant.

 Demographics

-The city has a population of 65.310 inhabitants, 34.137 are men and 31.172 are women, according to the projections of the Statistics, Polls and Census General Direction.
+According to the projections of the Statistics, Polls and Census General Direction, the city has a population of 65,310 inhabitants, of which 34,137 are men and 31,172 are women.
 A great number of the inhabitants are originating from neighbouring Brazil.